mrunlikeliest/mrunlikeliest/README.md

 - 👋 Hi, I’m @mrunlikeliest
 - 👀 I’m interested in the intersection of Cybersecurity and Machine Learning
-- 🌱 I’m currently doing my masters in Cyebrsecurity and looking for people who are passionate about this field of work.
+- 🌱 I’m currently doing my masters in Cybersecurity and looking for people passionate about this field of work.

 <!---
 mrunlikeliest/mrunlikeliest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.